 - For Android: Under Administration→ Settings→ Android Enterprise→ Configure check that all fields for Managed Google Play Accounts or Google Accounts are filled in.

 2. If devices are busy performing updates or other critical processes, the MDM can put commands on hold.
-It can generally take up to 10 minutes for an MDM profile to be executed on a switched on, unlocked device that has a functioning internet connection with the required port shares and can access the Cortado server without certificate errors.
+It can generally take up to 10 minutes for an MDM profile to be executed on a switched on, unlocked device that has a functioning internet connection with the required port shares.
 If all these prerequisites are being met and the execution of the command is still significantly delayed or fails, check through the other points in this list.

 3. Particularly with profiles, it is not uncommon for configuration errors to creep in.
 If a device has been provided with a configuration that contains errors (e.g. in assigning certificates that have been given out without the correct format or that don’t have the correct contents) a Failed status is common.
 If you see Failed States in the console, you can roll the mouse pointer over them and view the device feedback.
 If you are unable to rectify the error yourself, use a Support Ticket to let us know.